pinkycse/IoT-Penetration-Testing101-guide/README.md

-## Setup the Lab -- Download the OS from the below link
+## Setup the Lab -- Download the OVA file from the below link

 - username : nullblr
 - password : iot